-HO 499 is the second course of the two-course sequence required for graduation from Dominican University New York's Honors Program.
-In HO 499, the student completes the honors project which was proposed in HO 399 while working under the direct supervision of a faculty member of the student's choosing.
-The student produces a profess- ional project that represents a significant contribution to a field of study and will demonstrate mastery of the material by presenting the project clearly and completely in both written and oral forms.
-A minimum grade of C+ is required in order to fulfill the requirements of the Honors Program.
+HO 499 is the second course in the capstone sequence.
+In HO 499, students complete the honors project which was proposed in HO 399 while working under the direct supervision of a faculty mentor.
+The student produces a professional project that represents a significant contribution to a field of study and will demonstrate mastery of the material by presenting the project clearly and completely in both written and oral forms.